-Embassy was not OSWALD anyway.
+Enbassy was not OSWALD anyway.
 As chance would have it, none of our several photo observation points in Mexico City had ever taken an identifiable picture of Lee OSWALD.

 Our Mexico City Station very often produces information like this on US citizens contacting Soviet bloc embassies in Mexico City.
-Frequently the information we get is extremely incriminating, and on one or two occasions we have even been able to apprehend and return to the USA American military personnel who are attempting to defect.
-In all such cases, our Headquarters desk requests and obtains the special permission of the Deputy Director for Plans to pass the derogatory information on a US citizen to other government agencies.
-Derogatory information on Americans is not treated routinely; in each case the DDP or his Assistant personally scrutinize the information, make sure it is credible, and decide whether and to whom it will be passed.
-Only in absolute emergencies is the Mexico City Station authorized to pass such information directly to the FBI office in the U.S. Embassy.
+Frequently the information we get is extremely incriminating, and on one or two occasions we have even been able to apprehend and return to the USA American military persennel who are attempting to defect.
+In all such cases, our Headquarters deak requests and obtains the special permission of the Deputy Director for Flans to pass the derogatory information on a US citizen to other government agencies.
+Deregatory information on Americans is not treated routinely; in each case the DDP or his Assistant personally scrutinize the information, make sure it is credible, and decide whether and to whom it will be passed.
+Only in absolute emergencies is the Mexico City Station authorized to pass such information directly to the FBI office in the U.S. Enbassy.

 At this writing (13 December 1963) we do not know what action the FBI and other agencies may have taken based on our report.
-We surmise that the FBI may have made local checks through Mexican authorities to see if and what he did.
+We surmise that the FDI may have made local checks through Mexican authorities to see if Lee OSWALD was actually in Mexico City on 1 October.
+Indeed, later investigation has confirmed all the details of his trip, where he stayed, and what he did.
 To avoid crossing lines with the FBI, our Mexico Station undertook no local investigation of its own.
-As we now know, OSWALD left
+As we now know, OSWALD left Mexico on 3 October and was no longer there when our report was put out.
+Since this telephone tap operation is a joint one with the Mexican Fresidency, the Mexicans also had the 1 October intercept on Lee OSWALD, but it apparently slumbered in their files until the assassination took place.